 Funding is available on a competitive basis for pilot studies to launch faculty toward external funding success.
 Examples include:

-- Academic Health Center funding—faculty development and seed grants
+- Health sciences funding—faculty development and seed grants

 - Clinical and Translational Science Institute pilot and collaborative translational research grants